Detection prospects for the Cosmic Neutrino Background using matter interferometers: Results

 \subsection{Stodolsky Potential}

-The second effect we consider is using interferometers where the two arms are not necessarily separated spatially, but instead we assume that the beam splitters separate/merge the spin of the matter in the interferometer as it was discussed for neutrons, for instance, in~\cite{Parnell:2020wwb}.
-Here we will neglect the MSW effect discussed previously, i.e., we assume the arms are not separated enough to notice any diffraction effects.
+The second effect we consider is using interferometers where the two arms are not necessarily separated spatially, but instead we assume that the beam splitters separate/merge the spin of the matter in the interferometer as it was discussed for neutrons, for instance, in~\cite{Parnell:2020wwb} where they reached a sensitivity of the order of a few $10^{-3}$ rad.
+We also found another example \cite{Cimmino:1989zz} where they measured the Aharonov--Casher effect which depends on the magnetic moment of the neutron.
+They utilized about $2.5\times 10^{7}$ neutrons and reached also a sensitivity at the order of $10^{-3}$ rad but in their setup they did not separate spin-up from spin-down neutrons so this just serves as another example how in interferometers one can measure spin-dependent effects.

+Here in this section we will neglect the MSW effect discussed previously, i.e., we assume the arms are not separated enough to notice any diffraction effects.
 As a consequence only the parts with the magnetic moment of the targets survive.
 To get some estimate of the maximal effect size we also want to assume that the the magnetic moments of the targets are aligned with the direction of the non-relativistic neutrino species.
 As we mentioned we expect there to be an angle between the velocities of the relativistic and non-relativistic neutrino species, see, eq.~\eqref{eq:Relative_Velocity_Angle}.
 Furthermore, we assume that the two interferometer arms are completely polarized in opposite directions.

 We can then again find some rather simple expressions for the phase differences.
 First for the case with one relativistic neutrino

 and for the case with only non-relativistic neutrinos

 We have plotted the above numerical approximations in Fig.~\ref{fig:ST} as a function of $\Delta_\nu$ for the different cases considered.
 The immediate thing to be noticed is that the expected phase differences here are significantly larger than for the neutrino-matter potential.
 This is not surprising since for the neutrino-matter potential the effect is suppressed by the small gradient induced by diffraction.
 Here, the phase difference is driven by the energy splitting between the two spin-orientations of the matter in the interferometer.